-Standing 184 feet high, the metal Amedee lighthouse has illuminated the safe passage through New Caledonia’s barrier reef since 1865.
+Standing 184 feet high, the metal Amedee lighthouse has illuminated the sea for ships to pass safely through New Caledonia’s barrier reef since 1865.
 The lighthouse sits on a tiny island 14 miles from Nouméa and can be reached via one of two Mary D ferries.
-Visitors who climb the 247 stairs of the cast iron spiral staircase will be rewarded with stunning panoramic views.
+Visitors who climb the 247 cast iron spiral staircase will be rewarded with stunning panoramic views.
 The ferries depart from Moselle Bay at 8:30 a.m. and return at 4:30 p.m. (winter) or 5:00 p.m. (summer).

 Address: Amedee Lighthouse, Amedee Island New Caledonia